 Step 1: Hold the Sleep/Wake up button to switch off the device until the slider comes up.
 Slide to switch off the device.
 You can also do this alternatively by holding Sleep/Wake button and the home button for a few seconds to switch off the phone.

 Step 2: Connect the USB cable to iPhone but don’t connect it to computer.
-Launch iTunes.
+Launch iTunes on your PC or Mac.

 Step 3: Press and hold the Home Button and connect the other end of the USB cable to the computer now (make sure iTunes is open at this time).